 Exams and Tests

-To diagnose histoplasmosis, the doctor needs to find the fungus or fungal products in the body, or evidence that your immune system is reacting to the fungus.
+To diagnose histoplasmosis, the doctor needs to find the fungus or signs of the fungus in the body, or evidence that your immune system is reacting to the fungus.

 - Biopsy of infection site